Planit-001/react-frontend/README.md

 Meta ideas:
     - make a 'notes' page (like a bulleten board), where I can leave notes
     - Text editor could be a medium-like tool leveraging draftjs.
+    - Microsoft open-sourced a collaborative editor microsoft (ask mikhail)
     - Save in db as a JSON blob
     - see: bitwiser.in or megadraft.io
     - gamify dashboard icon by showing a different https://fontawesome.com/icons?d=gallery&q=dashboard based on todos count (?)